ehlera1/Mission-to-Mars/README.md

 # Mission-to-Mars

-The purpose of the this repostity was to automate the scraping of information from various sources isomg Splinter, MongoDB, BeautifulSoup, HTML/CSS, Flask and Bootstrap
+The purpose of the this repostity was to automate the scraping of information from various sources using Splinter, MongoDB, BeautifulSoup, HTML/CSS, Flask and Bootstrap